NallaRK/My-Learnings/JavaScript/scope.md

 ## Scope

+Scope means, how long the variable lives in memory.

 - Lexical scoping (var): if a variable defined using `var`, their lifetime exist within that `function{  }` body.
 - Block scoping(const, let): Until the next } is reached.